 I’m in my late 30s and I’m originally from Canada, though I was living abroad from about age 25-35.

-Back in the day, I went to university and got a degree in stuff that no one cared about.
-I finally gave up and succumbed to a corporate job, went back to school again to get my paralegal diploma and got used to life in an office tower.
+Back in the day, I went to university and got a degree in stuff that no employers give a crap about.
+I finally gave up and succumbed to a corporate job, went back to school again to get my paralegal diploma, and got used to life in an office tower.

 In 2012, I decided to get the hell out of there and ran away to a little island in the Caribbean called Roatan to become a scuba diving instructor and live in a tropical paradise.
 I did that for over four incredible years, learned a ton, got well over 1,000 dives under my belt and showed the reef to thousands of divers…and then decided to try something completely different – because why the hell not?

 If you want to know more, you can get in touch with me at